espocrm/documentation/user-guide/reports.md

 You can create a new Joint Grid report from the dropdown menu in the top-right corner on the Reports list view.

+Runtime filters are not supported in joint reports.
+Only regular filters (specified in every sub-reports) can be used.

 ## Filters